contiki-ng/contiki-ng/arch/platform/oppila/README.md

   * Deep Sleep support with RAM retention for ultra-low energy consumption.
   * Native USB support (CDC-ACM).
 SLIP over UART for border routers is no longer a bottleneck.
   * DMA transfers for increased performance (RAM to/from RF, RAM to/from USB).

+In terms of hardware support, the following drivers have been implemented for the oppila-based platforms:

+    CC2538 System-on-Chip:
+        Standard Cortex M3 peripherals (NVIC, SCB, SysTick) Sleep Timer (underpins rtimers)
+        SysTick (underpins the platform clock and Contiki's timers infrastructure) RF (2.4GHz)
+        UART
+        Watchdog (in watchdog mode)
+        USB (in CDC-ACM)
+        uDMA Controller (RAM to/from USB and RAM to/from RF) Low power modes
+        Random number generator
+        General-Purpose Timers.
+NB: GPT0 is in use by the platform code, the remaining GPTs are available for application development.
+        ADC
+        Cryptoprocessor (AES-ECB/CBC/CTR/CBC-MAC/GCM/CCM-128/192/256, SHA-256)
+        Public Key Accelerator (ECDH, ECDSA)
+        Flash-based port of Coffee
+        LEDs
+        Buttons

 Check the board's specific README files for more information.